Nonmetricity theories and aspects of gauge symmetry: Acknowledgments

 \section{Acknowledgments}

-The author thanks T Koivisto and L Heisenberg for pointing to us lemma 2 of reference \cite{2clock-tomi} and for mentioning several bibliographic references.
+The author thanks M P Hobson, A N Lasenby and M Adak for their useful comments and T Koivisto and L Heisenberg for pointing to us lemma 2 of reference \cite{2clock-tomi} and for mentioning several bibliographic references.
 Support of this research by FORDECYT-PRONACES-CONACYT under grant CF-MG-2558591, is deeply acknowledged.